Bandwidth/api-docs/site/docs/webrtc/voice-iw.md

 ![Conference Verb Model](../../static/img/webrtc-pv-conference.png "Conference")

 Conferencing is actively supported by both the WebRTC and Voice platforms, however, if both platforms are interconnected, and the power of PV is needed on the voice-only call legs, use of the Conference BXML verb is valuable.
-If fine-grained control over media in a conference scenario is needed, or of video is required in the conference, it is likely wise to use the conferencing capability inherent in the WebRTC platform and APIs.
+If fine-grained control over media in a conference scenario is needed, or if video is required in the conference, it is likely wise to use the conferencing capability inherent in the WebRTC platform and APIs.

 Here’s a [code snippet](https://github.com/Bandwidth-Samples/webrtc-voiceconf-ts) of how the Conference verb is used: